spren9er/cactus/README.md

 #### Styles

-The `styles` prop is a nested object with optional groups and an optional `depths` array containing per-depth overrides.
+The `styles` config is a nested object with optional groups and an optional `depths` array containing per-depth overrides.
 Per-depth overrides take precedence over global group values.

 ```typescript
 interface Styles {